HISTORY

 Very special care was taken in the selection and creation of the technological solutions: every room is fitted with controlled automation systems, with every door opened by a card, as well as control of lighting, electricity, TVs (all exclusively LED), and air conditioning.

 It is now part of the IBB Hotel Collection, which operates hotels in Poland and Germany, and a 5* hotel in Malta.
-In the next years, IBB Hotel Collection plans further development in Europe and beyond.
+In the next years, IBB Hotels plans further development in Europe and beyond.